priyansh-anand/exxx_evasion/readme.md

 # Features
 There are 2 modules in this tool:
-* Undetectable Reverse Shell ( Bypasses Windows Defender )
+* Undetectable Reverse Shell
-	* It doesn't requires Admin Priviledges to run
+	* Doesn't requires Admin Priviledges to run
 	* Bypassess all antiviruses including Windows Defender
 	* Just an undetectable meterpreter reverse_shell
 	* Migrates automatically to explorer.exe just after running